POLICE ARE INTRODUCING THE E-CHALLAN SYSTEM -ALL YOU NEED TO KNOW

-A pilot is being introduced and 21 mobile sensors are used at separate intersections.
+A pilot is introducing and 21 mobile sensors are used at separate intersections.
 Finally, 300 such instruments, procured through World Bank support, will be used by Traffic Police.

-He said repeat criminals can be identified and the police can easily analyze the form, extent and location of traffic crimes by means of this digital footprint.
+also, the police can easily analyze the form, extent, and location of traffic crimes by means of this digital footprint.

 Evading fines will get harder as the past of the crime will stay on the amount of registration of the car and in the RTO office.

 Because every traffic policeman has a specific password to use the handheld unit.

 the accountability of fines received is making more clear.